jlink/how-to-specify-it/docs/README.md

 ### 5.1&nbsp;&nbsp; Bug finding effectiveness

-> Validity properties miss many bugs (five of six), as do “preservation of equivalence” and “completeness of insertion” properties.
+> _Validity properties miss many bugs_ (five of six), as do “preservation of equivalence” and “completeness of insertion” properties.
 In contrast, every bug is found by at least one postcondition, metamorphic property, and model-based property.
 >
-> Invalid test data provokes false positives.
-Bug #2, which causes invalid trees to be generated as test cases, causes many properties that do not use insert to fail.
+> _Invalid test data provokes false positives._ Bug #2, which causes invalid trees to be generated as test cases, causes many properties that do not use insert to fail.
 This is why property `arbitrary_valid` is so important — when it fails, we need not waste time debugging false positives in properties unrelated to the bug.
 Because of these false positives, we ignore bug #2 in the rest of this discussion.

 In the _jqwik_ implementation bug #2 does not make generated trees invalid since duplicate keys are filtered out from the beginning.

-> Model-based properties are effective at finding bugs; each property tests just one operation, and finds every bug in that operation.
+> _Model-based properties are effective at finding bugs;_ each property tests just one operation, and finds every bug in that operation.
 In fact, the model-based properties together form a complete specification of the code, and so should be expected to find every bug.
 >
-> Postconditions are quite effective; each postcondition for a buggy operation finds all the bugs we planted in it, but some postconditions are less effective than we might expect.
+> _Postconditions are quite effective;_ each postcondition for a buggy operation finds all the bugs we planted in it, but some postconditions are less effective than we might expect.
 For example, property `find_post_present` uses both find and insert, so we might expect it to reveal the three bugs in insert, but it reveals only two of them.
 >
-> Metamorphic properties are less effective individually, but powerful in combination.
+> _Metamorphic properties are less effective individually_, but powerful in combination.
 Weak properties miss bugs (compare each line ending in Weak with the line below), because their preconditions to exclude tricky test cases result in tricky bugs escaping detection.
 But even stronger-looking properties that we might expect to find bugs miss them — property `insert_delete` misses bug #1 in insert, property `delete_insert` misses bug #3 in insert, and so on.
 Degenerate metamorphic properties involving `nil` are particularly ineffective.
 Metamorphic properties are essentially an axiomatization of the API under test, and there is no guarantee that this axiomatization is complete, so some bugs might be missed altogether.

 #### Differences between QuickCheck and _jqwik_ Bug Hunting Results